Automorphic symmetries and $ AdS_n $ integrable deformations: in integrability

 with $ h_{k} $ to be a function on the spectral parameter and $ \sigma^\pm=\dfrac{1}{2}(\sigma_x\pm i \sigma_y) $.

-\textbf{Sutherland type couple.} In order to obtain R-matrix, one can expand YBE to the first order, associate spectral parameters and perform some $ R $-matrix identifications, which will result in coupled differential system for $ R $ which appears sufficient to fix $ R_{ij} = R_{ij}(u,v) $ and equations of the system constitute a reduction from the \textit{Sutherland} equation.
+\textbf{Sutherland type couple.} To obtain R-matrix in such setting, one can expand YBE to the first order, associate spectral parameters along with $ R $-matrix identifications, which will result in coupled differential $ R $-system

+which appears sufficient to fix $ R_{ij} = R_{ij}(u,v) $ and equations of the system constitute a reduction from the \textit{Sutherland} equation.